Kevin-M-scs/Experimental-Repository/README.md

 **Please Note:**<br>
-This repository is soleley for experimental purposes.
+This repository is solely for experimental purposes.